-Figure 3: Testing beta attenuation models for realistic grain-size distributions approximating loess (mean grain size = 47 μ m) and well-sorted sand (mean grain size = 250 μ m), using Monte Carlo simulations with MCNP6 in a close-packed geometry.
+Figure 3: Testing beta attenuation models for realistic grain-size distributions approximating loess (mean grain size = 47 $\mu$ m) and well-sorted sand (mean grain size = 250 $\mu$ m), using Monte Carlo simulations with MCNP6 in a close-packed geometry.
 The grain size distribution of sources is the same as the matrix.
 Colours used in the packing illustration are to help visualise grain sizes.
-Plots (a) and (c) show the performance of the $1 - \varphi{dosimeter}$ model; plots (b) and (d) the performance of the Balanced Energy model.
+Plots (a) and (c) show the performance of the $1-\varphi{dosimeter}$ model; plots (b) and (d) the performance of the Balanced Energy model.
+Results are shown for both whole-grain and surface sources, with data normalised to the IM dose rate.